Ethiopian civil conflict (2018–present): Somali Region

 With the succession of Abiy Ahmed to the position of Prime Minister friction began to build between the federal government and Somali regional governments due to Ahmed's reformist vision which clashed with Abdi Mohamed Omar (Abdi Illey) who had ruled over the region with an iron fist for the past 8 years.
-Despite attempts to negotiate a path forward, the tension between the two men would boil over, when in late July 2018, Abdi Illey ordered the Liyu police to enter into Dire Dawa, an area of Ethiopia outside of the Somali region’s jurisdiction.
+Despite attempts to negotiate a path forward, the tension between the two men would boil over, when in late July 2018, Abdi Illey ordered the Liyu Police to enter into Dire Dawa, an Ethiopian city outside of the Somali region's jurisdiction.
 The Liyu police, up to this point, had mainly been a counterinsurgency force created by the federal government in 2007 to help fight the Ogaden National Liberation Front and were commanded by then Somali regional security chief Abdi Mohammed Omar who would later become the region's president in 2010.
 Although he was no longer the region's security chief, the Liyu would still continue to report to him.
-In repose to the "illegal act," federal forces confronted the Liyu and entered Jijiga on August 4.
+In response to the "illegal act," federal forces confronted the Liyu and entered Jijiga on August 4.